mailgun/documentation/source/api-ip-pools.rst

      POST /v3/domains/{domain_name}/ips

-Links an IP Pool to a domain.
-Linking an IP Pool to a domain will replace any IPs already assigned (shared or dedicated)
+Links an IP Pool to a sendign domain.
+Linking an IP Pool to a domain will replace any IPs already assigned (shared or dedicated) with the IPs assigned to the pool.
+Only a pool with dedicated IPs can be linked to a sendign domain.

 .. container:: ptable